warriors for embodied liberation

 WEL students engage in, practice, & then learn to facilitate & train on a growing number of core methodologies, specifically created for the WEL community. this works serves a grounding first, then a springboard for folks to take their learned experiences to create models & methodologies of their own.

-the WEL program includes 24 daylong trainings and 24 (50 minute) coaching sessions. the current cohort, #4, will run from December 2019 through November 2021.
+the WEL program includes 24 daylong trainings and 24 (50 minute) coaching sessions. all sessions will be virtual until further notice and run from April 2021 to February 2022.

 the cost of the yearlong program is as follows: